MicrosoftDocs/msteams-docs/msteams-platform/resources/m365-plugins/openid-connect.md

 * Reduces the time for an instructor to embed videos to an HTML page.
 * Enables embedding of multiple video content providers.
-* Quick to copy and embed code from any of the supported services.
+* Quick way to copy and embed code from any of the supported services.
-* Video embedding to YouTube without API key.
+* Video embedding to Youtube without API key.

 :::image type="content" source="../../assets/images/MoodleInstructions/oEmbed filter.png" alt-text="oEmbed filter page":::